IBM/dsce-sample-apps/car-rental-review-insights/readme.md

 ## data-assets

-This directory contains some sample input data that you can paste in the input box of the application.
-So that you can play around the app.
+This directory contains some sample input data that you can use in the input box of the application.

 ## prompts

-This directory contains the different different prompts that you can use in the app.
-You can edit payloads files inside the code-assets/payload to make changes.
+This directory contains different prompts that you can use in the application or in the watsonx Prompt Lab UI.
+For the sample application, You can edit payloads files inside the code-assets/payload to make changes.

 ## code-assets